 ?rbinom

-in your Rstudio Console to see the following
+in your Rstudio Console).

 # n, number of observations "= experiments"